jbuehler23/jecs/docs/chapter-02-ecs-core.md

     /**
      * Iterate over entities with all required components.
+     *
+     * <p>ALGORITHM:
+     * 1. Find smallest component storage (fewest entities)
+     * 2. Iterate that storage
+     * 3. For each entity, check if it has ALL other components
+     * 4. If yes, call action
+     *
+     * <p>WHY THIS IS FAST:
+     * - Iterates fewest entities possible
+     * - Early exit if missing any component
+     * - Cache-friendly (sequential iteration)
      */
     public void forEach(Consumer<EntityView> action) {
         if (componentClasses.length == 0) return;